In physical modeling, there are two types of models:

 setup function can contain assignment

-setup function is executed once for each
+setup function is executed once

-and returns no arguments.
+arguments and returns no arguments.
 For more information, see Defining Component Setup.

 Structure — Declares the component connections for composite models.
 For more information, see Specifying Component Connections.